 You can also mark waypoints as stops in the Waypointlist.

-Road block Sometimes it proves impossible to run the route along a particular road.
+Sometimes it proves impossible to run the route along a particular road.
 In this example, the road between points 7 and 8 cannot be used.
 The cause is that the road is blocked at the time the route is edited.